Spare 15 % mit dem Code “CHARLEENHAY15” auf Golf-Fashion von FORE ALL

 The Needle is essentially the “big sister” of the Scorpion—more demanding, more technical, and visually even more spectacular.

-The basic position is similar, but in a Needle, the leg is completely straight (“locked out”), creating a perfect vertical line.
-The back is often arched further, and sometimes the foot even touches the head.
-For this to work, the athlete needs extreme flexibility in the back, shoulders, and legs—and above all, rock-solid core stability to hold the pose cleanly.
+The basic position is similar, but here the leg is fully extended, i.e. “locked out“, and draws a perfect line upwards.
+The back is often more overstretched, sometimes the foot even touches the head.
+For this to work, you need more flexibility in your back, shoulders and legs – and, above all, tough body tension to ensure that the pose stands up properly.

 For many, the path to a perfect Needle starts with the Scorpion: first, master the basic balance, then work on extension and height.